 5. Help move large objects

 If you own a pickup truck or SUV, you can put it to work by transporting large items that don’t fit in other people’s cars.
 You can do this if you’re registered with a service like Uber, but a better option is a company like TaskRabbit, which allows people to hire you for specific tasks.
-You’ll get paid for your physical labor as well as the actual transportation.
+You’ll get paid for your physical labor and the actual transportation.

 6. Rent your vehicle out

-7. Deliver for Amazon
+7. Deliver for Amazon Flex

-8. Operate as a shuttle service for children
+8. Operate as a shuttle service

 HopSkipDrive is a transportation service for children.
 You can earn up to $40 per hour plus bonuses as a Care Driver and set your own work schedule.
 Even better, the mobile app gives you the ability to schedule rides up to seven days in advance.
-To qualify for the role as a Care Driver, you must be at least 23 years old with five years of caregiving experience, a good driving record and a four-door vehicle that’s no more than 10 years old.
+To qualify for the role as a Care Driver, you must be at least 23 years old with five years of caregiving experience, a good driving record and a four-door vehicle that is no more than 10 years old.

 The bottom line